 Pick one ancestor and do a project/display about their lives.
 Include photographs, maps, a timeline, relevant facts, who they married, their children, and any other neat things you learn.

-Spend your family history month with my Family History Pack!
+Get started with your ancestry adventures with this Family History Pack!
 This pack includes the pages you need to research and interview your close and extended family members.
-Print out the sets that you need – for example, you will probably want to print out two copies of the Grandmother and Grandfather sheets – one for each side of the family.
+Print out the sets that you need – for example, you will probably want to print out two copies of the Grandmother and Grandfather sheets, depending on how many are available to interview – one for each side of the family.

 There’s an extra “More Family” page to use for anyone in the family – great grandparents, aunts, uncles, ancestors from the past, etc. Try to fill in the family tree.